phpredis/phpredis/README.markdown

 ### decr, decrBy
 -----
-Decrement the number stored at key by one.
+_**Description**_: Decrement the number stored at key by one.
 If the second argument is filled, it will be used as the integer value of the decrement.

 ##### *Parameters*
 *key*